near/ecosystem/README.md

 - `slug`: The page URL that follows after near.org/ecosystem/
 - `date`: The date of project addition
 - `title`: The title of the project
-- `logline`: The one line summary of the project and its integration to NEAR
+- `oneliner`: The one line summary of the project and its integration to NEAR
 - `website`: A URL to direct users to the page
 - `app`: A URL directly to the app
 - `twitter`: A URL to the twitter page